Skip to main content

 Federal-Pregnant Workers Fairness Act

-The Pregnant Workers Fairness Act (PWFA) was signed into law December 29, 2023 but will become effective June 27, 2023.
+The Pregnant Workers Fairness Act (PWFA) was signed into law December 29, 2023, but became effective June 27, 2023.
 The PWFA gives workers the right to receive accommodations, such as light duty, breaks, a stool to sit on, etc., for pregnancy, childbirth recovery, and related medical conditions, including lactation, unless this would pose an undue hardship to their employer.
 Employers are now required to have a conversation with a worker seeking accommodations regarding the employee’s needs and the reasonable accommodations which could meet those needs.
 Employees are protected from retaliation under the law, which applies to employees of the federal government and private employers with at least 15 employees.

 For more information, please visit: https://www.congress.gov/bill/117th-congress/senate-bill/4431/text or https://www.abetterbalance.org/resources/pregnant-workers-fairness-act-explainer/